Chart Color Schemes

 An assessment of population growth drivers in Londonderry reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, for areas not covered by the former data.
-Future population trends project an above median growth for statistical areas across the nation, with Londonderry expected to increase by 525 persons to 2041, reflecting an 11.5% total increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth, with the suburb expected to increase by 534 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.0% over the 16 years.

 Frequently Asked Questions - Population